tytydraco/yessleep/out/I_am_a_pizza_delivery_guy_thats_lost_in_the_bush.md

 It seemed so normal, that it was only when I snubbed out a cigarette into the old coffee jar in my console that I realised that I had been on this path for almost 10 minutes, taking me far into where the nearest town should be, and when looking at my GPS, said I was only 100 meters from the road I turned off of.

 I'm sitting on a road that every map says is twenty meters above a river half a suburb away, typing this all out.
 I don’t know if it's all a glitch of my phone and Navman's GPS but I feel as if somethings wrong.
 Why can't I see the sun?
-It was supposed to be bright for another two hours but all I can see is the darkness of the moonlight sky in the very small gaps in the trees, and all I can hear is crickets.
+It was supposed to be bright for another two hours but all I can see is darkness as if the night was in sky in the very small gaps in the trees, and all I can hear is crickets.
 I will take off in a moment, a delivery is a delivery, but if you have any ideas, please let me know.